 FAQ & Recipe Tips

-Worcestershire sauce, capers, or kalamata olives are options for a substitute for anchovy paste (although I haven't tested these personally) To get a better texture and thickening effect, ground the capers and olives before using.
+Worcestershire sauce, capers, or kalamata olives are options for a substitute for anchovy paste (although I haven’t tested these personally).

-This Homemade Caesar Dressing Without Mayo is gluten-free, dairy-free (just leave out the parmesan), and Paleo-friendly all in one.
-In this recipe, avocado oil is used, which is good for your health as well as your taste buds.
+This recipe is gluten-free, dairy-free (just leave out the parmesan), and Paleo-friendly all in one.
+In this recipe, avocado oil (or olive oil) is used, which is good for your health as well as your taste buds.

-Traditional Caesar salads contain croutons, which are not keto-friendly.
-Most Caesar salad dressings will be keto-friendly because they're high-fat and low-carb.
-This recipe would definitely fit in your keto or low carb diet.
+Traditional Caesar salads contain croutons, which are usually not keto-friendly.
+Most Caesar salad dressings will be keto-friendly because of their high-fat content and low-carbs.

 Related Recipes